-Learning Groups:
+Learning Groups

-- Staff and students will be organized into learning groups to reduce the number of in-person, close interactions a person has in school without requiring physical distancing to consistently be practiced. - " In elementary and middle schools, a cohort can be composed of up to 60 people. - " In secondary schools, a cohort can be composed of up to 120 people. - The learning groups will remain consistent for all activities in the school including staggered drop off and pick up times, recess, lunch and transitions within the schools. - Within the learning groups, minimized physical contact is encouraged, but the two metre physical distance does not need to be maintained.
-Within the learning group, consistent seating arrangements, limiting shared learning resources, and outdoor learning and physical health activities are encouraged. - Students will be reminded to keep their hands to themselves, and avoid hugs and handshakes. - Administrators will keep up to date lists of all students and staff in the learning groups for public health contact tracing. - The composition of learning groups may be changed at the start of a new quarter, semester or term in the school year.
+- Staff and students will be organized into learning groups to reduce the number of in-person, close interactions a person has in school without requiring physical distancing to consistently be practiced. - " In elementary and middle schools, a cohort can be composed of up to 60 people per term. - " In secondary schools, a cohort can be composed of up to 120 people per term. - The learning groups will remain consistent for all activities in the school including staggered drop off and pick up times, recess, lunch and transitions within the schools. - Within cohorts, physical distancing should include avoiding physical contact, minimizing close, prolonged, face-to-face interactions, and spreading out as much as possible within the space available. - Within the learning group, consistent seating arrangements, limiting shared learning resources, and outdoor learning and physical health activities are encouraged. - Students will be reminded to keep their hands to themselves, and avoid hugs and handshakes. - Administrators will keep up to date lists of all students and staff in the learning groups for public health contact tracing. - The composition of learning groups may be changed at the start of a new quarter, semester or term in the school year.

 Outside of these times, composition will be changed as minimally as possible, except where required to accommodate learning, operational or student health and safety considerations.

-Student Activities Outside Learning Groups:
+Student Activities Outside Learning Groups

-- Student breaks and transitions will be staggered to minimize interactions between learning groups. - Administrators will manage the flow of people in common areas to minimize crowding and clearly mark hallways and other common areas to reduce contact between students. - Students must maintain practice physical distancing with students and staff outside the learning group and students socializing with peers outside the learning group are encouraged to do so outdoors. - Students in middle and secondary schools are required to wear masks when in hallways and other areas where physical distancing cannot be maintained.
-(Procedures for school buses are detailed at link)
+- Student breaks and transitions will be staggered to minimize interactions between learning groups. - Administrators will manage the flow of people in common areas to minimize crowding and clearly mark hallways and other common areas to reduce contact between students. - Students must maintain physical distancing with students and staff outside the learning group and students socializing with peers outside the learning group are encouraged to do so outdoors.